-How we share and solve problems with those we live and need to work with co-operatively during this time can greatly influence all of; our ability to cope and function properly, our psychological wellbeing, and the attainment of the best individual and collective outcomes.
-Further, if you have children, teaching and engaging them with problem solving skills will promote their resilience.
+How we share and solve problems together greatly influences everyone’s; ability to cope and function properly, their psychological wellbeing, and whether the best individual and collective outcomes are achieved.
+Further, it helps everyone learn problem solving skills that will promote their resilience.

-1. Problem Identification and Agreement.
+- Identifying and Agreeing on the Problem.
 A crucial, but often difficult, first step is to clearly define and agree upon the nature of the problem.
-Each individual should get the chance to explain how they experience/what they feel about the problem to determine its instrumental AND affective components.
+Each individual should get the chance to explain how they experience and and feel about the problem to determine its instrumental AND affective components.
 A ‘no blame and repercussions’ atmosphere and ensuring that everyone feels heard is crucial here.

-2. Creating Options and Alternatives.
-Involve everyone in brainstorming options for considering the instrumental and affective parts of the problem.
-Ideas might seek to help with all or a part of the problem, and could include potential individual and collective contributions.
-Ensure that everyone’s feelings are addressed and that everyone’s strengths are recognised; resist evaluating options.
-Aim to get a good number of options on the table.
+- Creating Options and Alternatives.
+Involve everyone in brainstorming options to consider the instrumental and affective parts of the problem.
+Ensure everyone’s feelings are addressed and their strengths recognised.
+Ideas might aim to help with all or a part of the problem.
+Resist evaluating options and aim to get a good number of options on the table.

-5. Monitoring the Solution.
-This step is important to ensure that everyone is reminded of their role, encouraged and supported as required, and motivated by any progress made.
+- Monitoring the Solution.
+This important step ensures that everyone is; reminded of their role, encouraged and supported as required, and motivated by any progress made.

-6. Evaluate.
-Finally, the action plan should be reviewed together in light of whether the problem has been solved.
+- Evaluate.
+Finally, the action plan should be reviewed together in light of progress and whether the problem has been solved.
 This enables adjustments to be made if required, and everyone to learn from the process for both current and future times.

-I hope this article helps you, your family and/or colleagues to effectively solve problems and to move forward together with greater confidence as you all face any challenges ahead.
+I hope this article helps you, your family and/or colleagues to effectively solve problems and to move forward together.

 Peterson, R. (2009).
 Families First: Keys to Successful Family Functioning Problem-solving.
 Virginia Cooperative Extension, 350-091, Virginia Tech and Virginia State University.